PranavGopinath/spectra/README.md

 # Spectra

-A recommendation engine that finds movies, music, and books with similar vibes—even if they're completely different genres.
-Rate what you love, and discover new favorites across all media types.
+A recommendation engine that finds movies, music, and books with similar vibes across different genres.

-## What It Does

-Instead of matching by genre ("thriller" → "thriller"), Spectra matches by aesthetic qualities.
-Love dark, complex psychological thrillers?
-You might also enjoy dark ambient music or dark, layered novels—even if they're not thrillers.

 **Key Features:**
 - Rate items (1-5 stars) to build your taste profile
 - Get personalized recommendations across movies, music, and books
-- See your taste visualized as an 8-dimensional radar chart
+- See your taste visualized as a cool radar chart
 - Discover content that *feels* similar, regardless of type

 ## Quick Start